Anirudh-rao/Rust_For_Everyone/Readme.md

 •	 The Rust Language Server powers Integrated Development Environment.
 (IDE) integration for code completion and inline error messages.

 By using these and other tools in the Rust ecosystem, developers can be productive while writing systems-level code.

+### Students

+Rust is for students and those who are interested in learning about systems concepts.
+Using Rust, many people have learned about topics like operating systems development.
+The community is very welcoming and happy to answer student questions.
+Through efforts such as this book, the Rust teams want to make systems concepts more accessible to more people, especially those new to programming.

+### Companies

+Hundreds of companies, large and small, use Rust in production for a variety of tasks.
+Those tasks include command line tools, web services, DevOps tooling, embedded devices, audio and video analysis and transcoding, cryptocurrencies, bioinformatics, search engines, Internet of Things applications, machine learning, and even major parts of the Firefox web browser.

+### Open Source Developers

+Rust is for people who want to build the Rust programming language, community, developer tools, and libraries.
+We’d love to have you contribute to the Rust language.

+### People Who Value Speed and Stability

+Rust is for people who crave speed and stability in a language.
+By speed, we mean the speed of the programs that you can create with Rust and the speed at which Rust lets you write them.
+The Rust compiler’s checks ensure stability through feature additions and refactoring.
+This is in contrast to the brittle legacy code in languages without these checks, which developers are often afraid to modify.
+By striving for zero-cost abstractions, higher-level features that compile to lower-level code as fast as code written manually, Rust endeavors to make safe code be fast code as well.
+The Rust language hopes to support many other users as well; those mentioned here are merely some of the biggest stakeholders.
+Overall, Rust’s greatest ambition is to eliminate the trade-offs that programmers have accepted for decades by providing safety and productivity, speed and ergonomics.
+Give Rust a try and see if its choices work for you.